angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Now it seems a bit superfluous to mention but the first part, and the main link between the variants, is the namesake card itself; {{Doomsday}}.
 No matter what variant you are playing, you will be wanting to run 4 of these no matter what.
-With Meandeck and DDEFt variatnts these will often just all be run in the main however thanks to {{Burning Wish}}, DDFT variants may run three in the main and on in the sideboard as a wish target thereby increasing the number of pseudo copies in the deck up to 7 (3 DD, 4 BW).
+With Meandeck and DDEFT variants these will often just all be run in the main however thanks to {{Burning Wish}}, DDFT variants may run three in the main and on in the sideboard as a wish target thereby increasing the number of pseudo copies in the deck up to 7 (3 DD, 4 BW).